zakadjeb/_New_TurningAttention_VR/README.md

 https://github.com/ValveSoftware/unity-xr-plugin/releases

 Open the Package Manager
-Click “Add package from tarball…" and select the .tgz-file you just downloaded Enable the OpenVR Loader in the XR Plugin Management, i.e. Project Settings -> XR Plugin Management -> Check OpenVR Loader & Windows Mixed Reality
+Click â€œAdd package from tarballâ€¦" and select the .tgz-file you just downloaded Enable the OpenVR Loader in the XR Plugin Management, i.e. Project Settings -> XR Plugin Management -> Check OpenVR Loader & Windows Mixed Reality

 <b>The built version</b>
 If planning to simply run the experiment, download the built version under 'release'.
 This works entirely independent; of course, provided using Vive Pro Eye.

+<b> Matlab-files </b>
+The Matlab-files in the folder refers to the data that can be found at: https://osf.io/92vzx/

 <b>In case of any issues</b>
 Please do not hesitate to contact me: